Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 in order to let the problem of learning from $t$ samples evolve to that of learning from $t+1$ samples, as $\mu$ goes from $0$ to $1$.
 Therefore, representing the Lasso solution as a continuous function of $\mu$ permits the development of homotopy algorithm, which computes the path $\bm\theta(t, \lambda)$ to $\bm\theta(t+1, \frac{t}{t+1}\lambda)$.

 This homotopy algorithm is derived based on the fact that, the term of new sample will only result in a rank-1 update in the covariance matrix as $\mb{X}^\top\mb{X} + \mu^2\x_{t+1}\x_{t+1}^\top$, because only $1$ response variable is present.
 Thus, the corresponding matrix inverse in the closed form of optimal solution can be still expressed as an explicit function of $\mu$ using the Sherman Morrison formula, which furthermore allows the calculation of critical points of $\mu$.
-However, for the matrix-variate Lasso (\ref{eq: matLasso}), a new sample will cause a rank-$NF$ update\footnote{On the other hand, this implies that $\Ga$ will quickly become non-singular from the initial time, as new samples $\x_{\tau}$ come in.} in $\Ga$, that is the number of response variables in the Lasso problem \footnote{More general, a new sample will cause $NF$ rank change in the corresponding matrix $I_{NF}\otimes\spc$ in Lasso \eqref{eq-intro: vecLasso}.}.
-To formally understand this change, we rewrite $\Ga$ as the sum of $t$ reorganized samples analogous to usual $\spc$
+However, for the matrix-variate Lasso (\ref{eq: matLasso}), a new sample will cause a rank-$NF$ update in $\Ga$, that is the number of response variables in the Lasso problem.
+To formally understand this change, we rewrite $\Ga$ as the sum of $t$ reorganized samples analogous to usual $\spc$:

-note that a new $\x_{t+1}$ corresponds to the change $\widetilde{\mb{X}}_{t}\widetilde{\mb{X}}_{t}^\top$ in $\Ga$, which is a rank $NF$ matrix.
+Note that a new $\x_{t+1}$ corresponds to the change $\widetilde{\mb{X}}_{t}\widetilde{\mb{X}}_{t}^\top$ in $\Ga$, which is a rank $NF$ matrix.
 Thus it is impossible to express $\left[\Ga^1\right]^{-1}$ as an explicit and simple function of one single $\mu$.
-However, note that each column (rank) $[\widetilde{\mb{X}}_t]_{:,i}$ corresponds to introducing new sample of one response variable ${\bm x}_{t+1,i}:= [\x_{t+1}]_i$ at node $i$ in $\G$, by rewriting the incremental term of Lasso \eqref{eq: matLasso}
+However, note that each column (rank) $[\widetilde{\mb{X}}_t]_{:,i}$ corresponds to introducing new sample of one response variable ${\bm x}_{t+1,i}:= [\x_{t+1}]_i$ at node $i$ in $\G$, by rewriting the incremental term of Lasso \eqref{eq: matLasso}:

 Therefore, we propose to introduce $NF$ continuous variables $\mu_1, ..., \mu_{NF}$ in Lasso \eqref{eq: matLasso}, and to consider the following problem

 Given solution $\A(t, \lambda)$, we first apply the homotopy Algorithm of Section \ref{sec: homo1} on it with $\lambda_1 = \lambda$ and $\lambda_2 = \frac{t+1}{t}\lambda$ to change the constant before the old data term from $\frac{1}{t}$ to $\frac{1}{t+1}$.
 Then, we have $\A(t, \frac{t+1}{t}\lambda) = \A_{\lambda,t}(0, ..., 0)$ and $\A(t+1, \lambda) = \A_{\lambda,t}(1, ..., 1)$.
 We let evolve the optimization problem (\ref{eq: matLasso}) from time $t$ to $t+1$ by sequentially varying all $\mu_i$ from $0$ to $1$, along the paths